sybrew/the-seo-framework/readme.txt

 **The full changelog can be found [here](http://theseoframework.com/?cat=3).**

 == Upgrade Notice ==

+= 2.7.0 =
+This version is required for the new Extension Manager plugin and includes many improvements.

 = 2.6.4 =
 Highly recommended update that fixes various query checks and caches.